Murder of Bruce Smalls: Stay of executions and final appeal

-After he exhausted all his avenues of appeal against the death sentence, Richard Johnson was scheduled to be executed on August 23, 1996.
-The U.S. Supreme Court dismissed Johnson's petition for a stay, but the execution date was ultimately staved off due to legal reasons.
+After he exhausted all his avenues of appeal against the death sentence, Johnson was scheduled to be executed on August 23, 1996.
+The U.S. Supreme Court dismissed Johnson's petition for a stay, but the execution date was delay due to legal reasons.
 Three years after his execution was stayed, Johnson's second death warrant was issued and his execution was re-scheduled to happen on October 29, 1999.

-On October 22, 1999, a week before the impending execution, the key witness of Johnson's trial, Connie Hess, who was then hospitalized at a mental asylum in Nebraska, recanted her testimony and claimed she herself was the real killer of Smalls, while claiming that it was the other hitchhiker, Curtis Harbert, who killed Johnson's other victim Dan Swanson instead of Johnson.
-She stated that she feared getting executed and hence it prompted her to pin the blame on Johnson, but she claimed she chose to tell the truth at this moment to ease her conscience.
+On October 22, 1999, a week before the impending execution, the key witness of Johnson's trial, Connie Hess, who was then hospitalized at a mental asylum in Nebraska, recanted her testimony and claimed she herself was the real killer of Smalls, while claiming that it was the other hitchhiker, Curtis Harbert, who killed Swanson.
+She stated that she feared getting executed and hence it prompted her to pin the blame on Johnson, but she claimed she chose to tell the truth to ease her conscience.

 Due to the emergence of Hess's new testimony, there were calls for both clemency and a new trial for Johnson.
-The state's Roman Catholic bishop Robert Baker and Bruce Smalls's mother both asked for the state to reassess the validity of Johnson's guilt due to Hess's confession.
-On the other hand, Smalls's 20-year-old elder son, then a college student, stated that he had no sympathy for the murderer of his father; Smalls's widow had died in 1999 at this point in time.
+The state's Roman Catholic bishop Robert Baker and Smalls's mother both asked for the state to reassess the validity of Johnson's guilt due to Hess's confession.
+Smalls's 20-year-old elder son, then a college student, stated that he had no sympathy for the murderer of his father; Smalls's widow had died in 1999.

-On October 28, 1999, the eve of his scheduled execution, Johnson was granted a stay of execution by the South Carolina Supreme Court, so as to conduct a new hearing to assess his newfound claims of innocence.
+On October 28, 1999, the eve of his scheduled execution, Johnson was granted a stay of execution by the South Carolina Supreme Court, to conduct a new hearing to assess the new claims of his innocence.

 On May 31, 2000, Circuit Judge William Keesley, who was appointed to hear the case, dismissed the appeal of Johnson.
-Keesley stated that the newfound confession of Hess could not be used to grant a re-trial for Johnson, given that Hess had repeatedly changed her stories and all her statements contained multiple inconsistencies, which affected her credibility even if she was competent enough to testify in court.
+Keesley stated that the Hess's confession could not be used to grant a re-trial for Johnson, given that Hess had repeatedly changed her stories and all her statements contained multiple inconsistencies, which affected her credibility even if she may have been competent enough to testify in court.
 Keesley also added that Hess had a very long history of mental health problems, including borderline personality disorder, and it would have had an effect on her reliability as a witness.
 For this, Keesley concluded that Hess's new testimony would not change the outcome of Johnson's trial in relation to his guilt.

-On June 11, 2001, by a majority decision of 3–2, the South Carolina Supreme Court affirmed the decision of Keesley to dismiss Johnson's appeal for a new trial, after finding that the severe inconsistencies in her multiple statements about the crime would not provide sufficient grounds to grant Johnson a new trial.
+On June 11, 2001, by a decision of 3–2, the South Carolina Supreme Court affirmed Keesley's decision to dismiss Johnson's appeal for a new trial, after finding that the severe inconsistencies in Hess's multiple statements about the crime would not provide sufficient grounds to grant Johnson a new trial.